The Spoons Diagnosis Fund

 Partner organizations focus on the communities that get missed most—women, BIPOC adults, LGBTQ+ adults, and people who were told they had something else for years before anyone considered autism.

-I pay clinics directly so autistic adults can access professional assessments regardless of financial status.
+I pay clinics directly so those of us can access professional assessments regardless of financial status.
 That's it.
 That's the whole idea.

 How it Works